webgpu-native/webgpu-headers/doc/articles/Extensions.md

 | Emscripten           | `Emscripten` | `0x0004_????` |
 | Dawn                 | `Dawn`       | `0x0005_????` |

+Note all negative values (values with the most-significant bit set to 1) are reserved for future use.

 ## Registry of extension bit flag values

 Implementation-specific and multi-implementation extensions **should** (*TBD: **must**?*) register new bit flag values of existing bit flag types here.